Knox Farm State Park Offers Diverse Mix of Activities

 Founded in 2006, the Friends is a group of volunteers who preserve and protect the recreational, historical, and cultural resources of the park through programs and activities that develop an understanding and appreciation for the park, nature, and the environment.
 Enthusiasm is high this year among Friends directors for activities aimed at attracting both seasoned and new visitors to the park as well as adding to the group’s corps of volunteers and due-paying members.

 The Friends recently renewed an agreement with the State of New York Office of Parks, Recreation and Historic Preservation to serve as the official organization overseeing and managing the activities in the park.
-At the same time, the Friends renewed another agreement with the state to lease the Main House for the purpose of renting the house for public events such as weddings, business meetings, and community gatherings.
+At the same time, the Friends renewed another agreement with the state to lease the Mansion for the purpose of renting the house for public events such as weddings, business meetings, and community gatherings.